Paleo Foundation

 • Do you derive a sense of importance from being elitist about your diet with others?

-• Do you need to punish yourself from breaking a set of strict self-imposed dietary rules?
+• Do you need to punish yourself for breaking a set of strict self-imposed dietary rules?

 If you answered ‘yes‘ to any of these questions, you might be suffering from Dietary Dogmatic Asshole Complex (DDAC).
 DDAC is a common type of egotistical myopia, where sufferers of this complex chronically overestimate themselves and their knowledge of a subject coupled with an inability to recognize their limitations as it relates to understanding the infinite needs or goals or differences between themselves and other people.